PRECIOUS-Gold holds tight range as investors await U.S. elections

 By Swati Verma

-BENGALURU, Nov 5 (Reuters) - Gold inched lower within a narrow range on Monday ahead of the U.S. congressional elections, which may fuel interest in bullion as a hedge against risk if the result sparks volatility in financial markets.
+BENGALURU, Nov 5 (Reuters) - Gold inched lower on Monday as investors took some profits following a recent rally, but the metal traded within a narrow range as caution set in ahead of the U.S. congressional elections.

 Opinion polls show strong chances that the Democratic Party may win control of the House of Representatives in the Nov.
 6 midterm elections.